maleos1/uci_har/codebook.md

 **1. Overview & source data**

 This codebook describes in more detail how the script run_analysis.R works.
 This is a script which combines and cleans the training and test datasets of UCI Human Activity Recogniction Using Smartphones Project (UCI HAR).
-It returns two data frames, X_combined (a combined and cleaned up data set for analysis), and X_summary (a summary dataset).
+It returns two data frames, X_combined (a combined and cleaned up data set for analysis), and X_summary (a summary dataset), and an output file of X_summary ("tidydata.txt).

 The raw data were gathered from accelerometers of the Samsung Galaxy S smartphone as part of experiments of UCI HAR carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities wearing a smartphone on the waist.
 According to the README.txt of the dataset (see section 4), the following data were collected: